mrcuizhe/interacCircos/README.md

 For these 3 JavaScript library, plot are all drawn through different JS functions(back-end) and displayed through HTML element(front-end), which requires users be familiar with JavaScript language and HTML language very much.
 Besides, the way of data input in JavaScript is not user-friendly, especially for data with millions of rows.

-We integrate the modules of circosJS, BioCircos.js and NG-Circos in this R package: **interacCircos**, based on *htmlwidgets* framework.
+We integrate the modules of circosJS, BioCircos.js and NG-Circos into this R package: **interacCircos**, based on *htmlwidgets* framework.

 ## Features